zgzserrano/lab5-soa/README.md

 Proposed:

-- [Use Camel for providing a REST endpoint for queries](https://camel.apache.org/components/latest/rest-component.html); current client should work.
-- [Use Camel for providing a WebSocked endpoint for queries](https://camel.apache.org/components/latest/websocket-jsr356-component.html); a websocket client is required.
+- [Use Camel for providing a WebSocket endpoint for queries](https://camel.apache.org/components/latest/websocket-jsr356-component.html); a websocket client is required.
 - [Use Camel for keeping a copy of responses in a database](https://camel.apache.org/components/latest/jdbc-component.html)
 - [Enrich the response with moustache](https://camel.apache.org/components/latest/eips/content-enricher.html); remove moustache from the client.
 - [Create an operator "-" to filter out tweets that contain a keyword](https://camel.apache.org/components/latest/eips/filter-eip.html)